jsh/prime-power-sets/INSTALL.md

 ## Testing the code.

-If you want to improve the code, there's a test suite of 76 tests that you can use to make sure you don't break anything.
+If you decide to improve the code, there's a test suite of 76 tests, which you can use to make sure you don't break anything as you tinker.

 ```
 pytest              # run the unit tests
 pytest --cov        # find untested lines in the source
-mutmut              # run mutation tests
+mutmut run          # create and run mutation tests
 ```

-Right now, the progam passes all 76.
+Right now, the first command runs and passes all 76.

-The second of these, coverage testing, runs the test suite, watches every line of your code to see which lines are executed, and reports all lines that the test suites fail to pass through.
+The second of these commands, coverage testing.
+It runs the test suite, watches every line of your code to see which lines are executed, and reports all lines that the test suites don't exercise.

-Currently, the suite uses 100% of the executable lines in the program.
+Currently, the suite exercises 100% of the executable lines in the program.

-The third of these, mutation testing, can be a little tricky to wrap your head around.
+The third command, `mutmut`, does mutation testing, which can be a little tricky to wrap your head around.
 I'll try to explain.

 ### Mutation testing

 Unit tests test a particular version of the code.
-Even though the tests exercise every line of the source, it's possible to change the code and still pass the tests.
+Even though the tests exercise every line of the source, it's possible to break the code and still pass the tests.

 Some changes are invisible to unit tests.

-Changing the comment on this line:
+Changing a comment, like this
 ```
 if x > 1  # an unimportant possibility
 ```